SeppiaBrilla/University-notes/Machine learning/Classification/Classification.md

 ### Oversampling with SMOTE

-It is an oversampling tecnique that tries to _synthesize_ new examples of the minority classes.
+It is an oversampling technique that tries to _synthesize_ new examples of the minority classes.
 It tries to generate a new object taking a random element from the minority class and generating the new element as a point in between the choosen element and one of his neighbours.

-## Classification tecniques comparison
+## Classification techniques comparison
 ![[Pasted image 20230104120306.png]]